JoseDiegoMarinContreras/django_server_template/README.md

 # TODO

 ## 1. Fix the server
-Something is happening with the server, the server is trying to run on port 8080, but when making request to / we aren't able to receive the health check.
+Something is happening with the server, the server is trying to run on port 8080, but when making request to "/" we're getting a error.

 ## 2. Send the greetings from /greetings
 Cool! you just fixed the server.
 Wait a second... ohhh no we aren't able to send response from /greetings route, fix the route to send the greetings.